10 remarkable facts about Roker Pier & Lighthouse

 We’ve spent a lot of time digging around and discovering as much about our lighthouse as possible and we thought you might like to learn more about what we’ve found out.

-1. Roker lighthouse, with its distinctive red and grey hoops is an incredible 23 meters tall
+1. Roker lighthouse, with its distinctive red and grey hoops is an incredible 23 metres tall

 2. Work on the pier and lighthouse started on the 14th September 1885 and it was completed and opened to the public on the 23rd September 1903 – that’s 18 years and 9 days in total